-If you’d like to try a full YEAR of learning literature through a cinema studies approach, you can order the Cinema Studies for Literature Learning bundle of 15 study guides with introductory material that helps you plan your year for a significant savings off the cost of purchasing all 15 guides individually!
+If you would like to try a full YEAR of learning literature through a cinema studies approach, you can order the Cinema Studies for Literature Learning bundle.
+This collection of fifteen study guides gives introductory material that helps you plan your year for a significant savings off the cost of purchasing all fifteen guides individually!

 The guides explore literary devices and techniques including:

 - Internal and External Conflict